 I do know looks are judged.

-But judged to the extent that looking good and dressing well results to being labelled as not "being able to do a job"?
+But judged to the extent that looking good and dressing well results in being labeled as not “being able to do a job”?

 Final Thoughts & Lesson Learnt From Losing Out

-- As someone who have also sat on interview panels both in the company i work with and as a guest interviewer for other organisations, i have never laid much emphasis on looks.
-An ugly (please kindly permit me to be blunt) or beautiful person does not automatically mean they can't do the job.
+- As someone who has also sat on interview panels both in the company I work with and as a guest interviewer for other organizations, I have never laid much emphasis on looks.
+An ugly (please kindly permit me to be blunt) or beautiful person does not automatically mean they can’t do the job.

 - While looks are important, it is ideal to pay more attention to how a candidate handles his/herself during an interview.

 - Would I wear something similar for another interview?
 Yes, I will.